Floodgate: inference for model-free variable importance: Extensions

-\end{theorem} The proof can be found in Appendix~\ref{pf:thm:batch_cond}; the weaker moment conditions than Theorem~\ref{thm:main} correspond to the weaker $o(1)$ term, and we defer to future work strengthening it to $O(n^{-1/2})$ following similar techniques as earlier results in the paper.
-Regarding computation, as in Section~\ref{sec:computation}, we can replace the conditional expectations in the expressions for $R_m$ and $V_m$ with Monte Carlo estimates based on resampling $\bX_m\mid \bZ_m,\bT_m$ conditionally independently of $\bX$ and $\bm{y}$; see Appendix~\ref{sec:mccf} for details.
-For a given $\mu$, we may worry that co-sufficient floodgate loses some accuracy relative to regular floodgate due to the gap between $\thetamu$ and $\thetamuT$, but in fact this gap is typically $O(n_2^{-1})$ for fixed-dimensional parametric models. {We quantify this gap for multivariate} Gaussian and discrete Markov chain covariate models in the following two subsections{, showing that, at least in these two cases, co-sufficient floodgate relaxes the assumptions of regular floodgate with only a minimal loss in accuracy}.
+\end{theorem} The proof can be found in Appendix~\ref{pf:thm:batch_cond}. } Regarding computation, as in Section~\ref{sec:computation}, we can replace the conditional expectations in \acc{Algorithm~\ref{alg:batch_cond} with Monte Carlo estimates}; see Appendix~\ref{sec:mccf} for details.
+For a given $\mu$, we may worry that co-sufficient floodgate loses some accuracy relative to regular floodgate due to the gap between $\thetamu$ and $\thetamuT$, but in fact this gap is typically $O(n_2^{-1})$ for fixed-dimensional parametric models. {We quantify this gap for multivariate} Gaussian and discrete Markov chain covariate models in the following two subsections{, showing that, at least in these two cases, co-sufficient floodgate relaxes the assumptions of \acc{model-X} floodgate with only a minimal loss in accuracy}.